decretist/Dissertation/Chapter3/chapter3.md

 that he described himself as *discipulus* in something like the same sense that we might describe contemporary scholars like Chodorow, Pennington, and Winroth as "students of Gratian."
-Yet again, we appear to dealing with statements that on the surface appear to be about the biography of Gratian---a claim by Simon that he had been Gratian's student---but that should more plausibly be read as an acknowledgement of Gratian's authority as the founder of an
+Yet again, we appear to be dealing with statements that on the surface appear to be about the biography of Gratian---a claim by Simon that he had been Gratian's student---but that should more plausibly be read as an acknowledgement of Gratian's authority as the founder of an